 FSC® stands for Forestry Stewardship Council.
 It is an independent, non-governmental, non-profit-making organization established to promote the responsible management of the world’s forests.
 The FSC principles and criteria aim to ensure that forest can be managed to meet the social, economic, ecological and cultural needs of both present and future generations.
 Products may be from an FSC source but cannot carry the FSC label unless the chain of custody throughout is FSC approved.

 Sales and Shipping Information

 Our North American Warehouse is located in Belcamp, Maryland on the east coast of the USA.

 We ship to all of Canada, Mexico and the United States.
 If you live outside these areas, you can find a Havwoods International partner here.

 We stock most of our products in our US warehouse and can ship to anywhere in North America in 4-7 business days.

 If a product is not in stock or is a bespoke product, lead times may vary from a few weeks to a few months depending on the project needs.
 If you would like a more information for your project, you can request a quote.

 In North America, Havwoods has a showroom located in New York City, USA.
 You can visit our showrooms from 9:00am-5:00pm or book private appointments.
 Whether it be virtual or in-person you can book a consultation with a product specialist.

 The WoodBook, published quarterly, is Havwoods go-to guide for our newest product launches, inspirational images, case studies, pricing and more.
 You can view The WoodBook online, and requested printed or digital editions with pricing here.

-Havwoods hosts an array of events in our New York City and Toronto Showroom.
+Havwoods hosts an array of events in our New York City Showroom.
 If you're interested in attending an event, or partnering with Havwoods to host your event in our showrooms, please email us at email@example.com.